 FAQ: National Library of Medicine® Guide to Finding Health Information

-NLM librarians can't answer questions about individual medical cases or offer medical advice, because we are not doctors, nurses, or pharmacists.
-We can help you find health information resources.
+Please note that NLM librarians can't answer questions about individual medical cases or give medical advice.
+We can suggest health information resources.

-- How Can the National Library of Medicine Help Me with My Research?
+- What National Library of Medicine (NLM)/National Institutes of Health (NIH) Resources Might Help Me with My Research?

 - Why Should I Go to a Local Library?

-- How Do I Find a Health Sciences Library Open to Me?
+- How Might I Get Health Sciences Library Services?

-- How Do I Evaluate the Information I Find?
+- How Do I Evaluate Information I Find?

-We've put together some web pages that may help you.
+These web pages that may help you with research:

-- MedlinePlus® has information on hundreds of diseases, conditions, and health topics.
+- NLM MedlinePlus® information on hundreds of diseases, conditions, drugs, health topics, and directories.

-- Environmental Health and Toxicology has links to databases, bibliographies, tutorials, and other resources.
+- NLM Specialized Information Services including Environmental Health and Toxicology links to databases, bibliographies, tutorials, and other resources.

-A local library is a good place to start your research.
-This may be a public, community college, or health sciences library open to the public.
-A library can:
+A local library is a good place to start research.
+This may be your public, community college, or health sciences or another library.
+A local library may:

 - provide internet access to health resources.

-Library Resources, either in print or electronic, may include:
+Library Resources, either in print or electronic, to ask about:

 - Directories, including directories of doctors and medical specialists; and health information directories to find consumer health resources, support groups, and organizations.

-- Food and Drug Administration (FDA) for background and regulatory information about drugs, food, biologics, cosmetics, medical devices, and radiological health
+- Food and Drug Administration (FDA) homepage for background and regulatory information about treatments (drugs, biologics, medical devices), food and cosmetics, and radiological health.

-- healthfinder®for links to consumer health information and tools to stay healthy
+- Healthfinder.gov for consumer health information and tools.

-- The National Cancer Institute Evaluating Online Sources of Health Information
+- Evaluating Online Sources of Health Information (National Cancer Institute)